Guardian Home Program

 This Agreement shall not be transferred to another Breeder or Guardian in whole or in part without prior agreement.

-We aim to have three to five litters form the females.
+We aim to have two to four litters form the females.
 But each dog is specific and we want the best for each one.
 Depending on her litters and what health she is in we may only breed her once or twice.

 During the pregnancy of the female she can resume activity as normal.
 It is important to continue with walking the dog right up to the end of her pregnancy.
 This helps during delivery.
 Normal play and running during the first half of the pregnancy is great.
 After that we limit activity to walks on leash and no ball chasing type activities.
 Her pregnancy last for 63 days.